camunda/camunda-docs/versioned_docs/version-8.2/guides/host-custom-connector.md

 The line `-v $PWD/connector.jar:/opt/app/connector.jar` binds a volume with your Connector at the path `$PWD/connector.jar` of you local machine.

-## Wiring Connector with Camunda Docker instance (without KeyCloak)
+## Wiring your Connector with Camunda Docker instance (without Keycloak)

-This option is applicable if you launch your Camunda cluster in self-managed version with [Camunda Platform Docker Compose variant without Keycloak](https://github.com/camunda/camunda-platform/blob/main/docker-compose-core.yaml).
+This option is applicable if you launch your cluster in a Self-Managed version with [Camunda Platform Docker Compose variant without Keycloak](https://github.com/camunda/camunda-platform/blob/main/docker-compose-core.yaml).

 Run the following command: